Understanding Prenuptial Agreements in Georgia

-A premarital or prenuptial agreement is a contract between people who plan to get married.
-This type of agreement entered into after the marriage is called a postnuptial agreement.
-The purpose of prenuptial and postnuptial agreements is to define each person’s rights in the event of a divorce.
-At Vayman & Teitelbaum, P.C.
+A premarital agreement, also known as a prenuptial agreement, is a legal contract made between individuals who plan to marry.
+Conversely, an agreement of the same nature that is entered into after marriage is referred to as a postnuptial agreement.
+Both prenuptial and postnuptial agreements serve the purpose of defining the rights of each party involved in the unfortunate event of a divorce.

 - Lower divorce costs: The cost of a contentious divorce can escalate into the tens of thousands very quickly.
 A prenuptial agreement that defines the distribution of assets and debts can decrease the number of issues to address in litigation.

 - Lower probate costs: A prenuptial agreement can also address the distribution of property in the event one of the parties dies prematurely, which can be particularly beneficial if the parties are concerned about protecting the interests of children from a previous relationship.

 - Smoother transition into a blended family: Protecting the financial and property interests of the children from a previous relationship has the added benefit of potentially making the often difficult transition into a blended family smoother by providing them with a sense of security.

 - Encourages open communication about finances before you are married: In Georgia, a prenuptial agreement is only valid if both parties disclose their income, assets, and liabilities prior to executing the agreement.

 - Protecting your business: Most people do not want to be business partners with the spouse of their current partners.
 A prenuptial agreement can include the necessary precautions by providing that the fiancé waives all rights to any interest in the business in the event of divorce or death.
 Alternatively, the business-owner spouse may enter into a buy-sell agreement, where upon the death of a shareholder or partner, the remaining owners are required to purchase the decedent’s interest in the business.
 Alternatively, you may want to preserve your business interests for your children.